 Radiation therapy schedule

-Standard radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for five to six weeks.
-This often includes radiation therapy to the whole breast the first four to five weeks, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.
+- After a lumpectomy.
+Radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for 3 to 4 weeks if the cancer is not in the lymph nodes.
+If the cancer is in the lymph nodes, radiation therapy is given for 5 to 6 weeks.
+This often starts with radiation therapy to the whole breast, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.

 This focused part of the treatment, called a boost, is standard for women with invasive breast cancer to reduce the risk of a recurrence in the breast.
 Women with DCIS may also receive the boost.
 For women with a low risk of recurrence, the boost may be optional.
 It is important to discuss this treatment approach with your doctor.